syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 <summary>🤔 How does the run script work?</summary>
 Take a look at the file you have just created and see how the principles and structures introduced above are applied.

-On line 11 and 15 the script is downloading a specific version of ECK rather than using a mutable tag like `latest`.
+On line 11 and line 15 the script is downloading a specific version of ECK rather than using a mutable tag like `latest`.
 This means that no matter how frequently this image runs, it will always generate the same output.

 In addition, on line 34 the files that should be deployed to the cluster are copied to `/kratix/output`.
 You may wonder why these files were not downloaded and created directly to the `output` directory.
 This is an good practice that allows you to use a temporary directory to download and possibly manipulate files before finalising them in the `output` directory.